-A very lucky group of nine Girl Scouts narrowly escaped being struck by lightning last week in the remote Minnesota wilderness — and serves as a reminder of the dangers RVers and campers face when rough weather rolls in.
+A very lucky group of nine Girl Scouts narrowly escaped being struck by lightning at camp last week in the remote Minnesota wilderness — and serves as a reminder of the dangers RVers and campers face when rough weather rolls in.

 If you think what the Girl Scouts faced was an isolated incident, think again.